BRITE-REU/programming-workshops/source/workshops/07_SQL/Workshop_SQL.rst

 3. **Create the database file**

 Starting sqlite3 with a file name creates a database file with that name or uses that file if it already exists.
-Create a file called **mymovies.db**.  **Note that % is used below as an arbitrary symbol for your system prompt.**
+Create a file called **mymovies.db**.

 .. code::